Covid-19 update – Glastonbury Motorhome Hire

-Why opt for a cold, wet tent, crammed-in alongside thousands of others when you can return to your own luxurious American motorhome and, upon shutting the door, leave the Glasto madness behind you and relax into how Glastonbury Festival life really should be?!
+Why opt for a cold, wet tent, crammed-in alongside thousands of others when you can return to your own luxurious American motorhome and, upon shutting the door, leave the Glasto madness behind you and relax into how Glastonbury Festival life really should be, especially in its 50th year?!

 The campsite is fully maintained for the duration of your stay with 24/7 electric and on-site support staff to ensure water tanks are full and the relevant ones are emptied…

 We truly believe we have got all angles covered to ensure you have the best accommodation at Glastonbury Festival, but be quick as this year’s Festival clashes with Goodwood Festival of Speed so vehicles are limited.
-Please contact us on the details above to check availability and pricing.
+Please contact us via the form below to check availability and pricing.

-A snapshot of our motor-home hire service and vehicle features*
+A snapshot of our Glastonbury Festival motorhome and RV hire service

 - Luxurious, secure, fully furnished accommodation (including toilet and hot shower!!)